Just Us: An American Conversation: Reception

 Claudia Rankine's Just Us: An American Conversation was the first book to be nominated by the National Book Critics Circle for both poetry and criticism.

-An article from The New Yorker by Katy Waldman had described the book perfectly, saying: "The book returns often to the phrase “what if,” but it feels besieged by “what is”: unfreedom is the point, as is a shift in the “American conversation” from hope to a kind of dignified resignation".
-She also goes as far to say that this book surpasses language, and instead asks for healing.
+An article from The New Yorker by Katy Waldman described the book: "The book returns often to the phrase 'what if', but it feels besieged by 'what is': unfreedom is the point, as is a shift in the 'American conversation' from hope to a kind of dignified resignation".
+She also says that the book surpasses language, and instead asks for healing.
 It ties together poetry and criticism.

-Writer from The Atlantic Ismail Muhammad describes the book as so, "Rankine's intent is not simply to expose or chastise whiteness.
+Writer from The Atlantic Ismail Muhammad said, "Rankine's intent is not simply to expose or chastise whiteness.
 She has something more nuanced in mind: using conversation as a way to invite white people to consider how contingent their lives are upon the racial order—every bit as contingent as Black people’s are".
 Both critics have commented on Rankine's use of criticism and lyricism.

 Maya Phillips of The New York Times notes how Rankine infuses her knowledge and insight of the dominance of whiteness to create an interrogation at a theoretical distance yet criticizes the work as, at times, filled with suffocation and incoherence.
-“But even in Rankine’s inarguable genius, Just Us feels as if it skips a small step in the progression of the book, the movement from start to finish among the separate chapters.”
+"But even in Rankine's inarguable genius, Just Us feels as if it skips a small step in the progression of the book, the movement from start to finish among the separate chapters."

 Katherine Preston of MAKE Literary Magazine declares it as a meditative sociological work seen through Rankine’s personal anecdotes, alongside extensive citations, images, and quotes.
 These writing methods further call for self-reflection and responsibility for its white readers as Rankine continually breaks the barrier behind discussing such topics.

-The Christian Science Monitor named Just Us a best nonfiction book of 2020, remarking, “This consciousness-raising, bravura combination of personal essays, poems, photographs, and cultural commentary works on so many levels and is a skyscraper in the literature on racism.”
+The Christian Science Monitor named Just Us a best nonfiction book of 2020, remarking, "This consciousness-raising, bravura combination of personal essays, poems, photographs, and cultural commentary works on so many levels and is a skyscraper in the literature on racism."

 The New York Times named Just Us one of the 10 Best Books of 2020 and the 100 Notable Books of 2020.
-Time Magazine had it in The 100 must-read books of 2020, claiming it is “...one of the most viral texts on race to arrive this year.”Publishers Weekly placed Just Us as one of the Best Nonfiction books of 2020.
+Time Magazine had it in The 100 must-read books of 2020, claiming it is "...one of the most viral texts on race to arrive this year".
+Publishers Weekly placed Just Us as one of the Best Nonfiction books of 2020.